Innovating for our fast-changing value chains.

 - Be able to examine and evaluate the concepts of food and fibre value chains from production and processing, to trade and marketing systems, and consumer behaviour.

 - Critically analyse and evaluate alternative business models for supporting New Zealand’s Food and Fibre Sector.

 - Demonstrate an ability to engage with a diverse range of leaders in pan-sector settings.

 The Programme is designed to maximise personal gains by exploring value chains across New Zealand in a stimulating environment, one in which you’ll discuss, compare and contrast what you experience with like-minded rural entrepreneurs from different industries.

-This will be a 6-day tour and will take the group to multiple locations and businesses throughout the North Island (or South Island).
+A 6-day tour taking the group to multiple locations and businesses throughout the North Island (or South Island).
 For a North Island tour, a typical broad itinerary could be as follows:

 Sunday/Monday – Dairy

 Tuesday/Wednesday – Kiwifruit